SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Discover the eleven top free museums in San Francisco.
 Many of them are small, but feature interesting exhibits showcasing pieces of SF's history and other local topics.

-Some of the most visited and well known include the Cable Car Museum, the Fire Department Museum, and the Chinese Historical Society.
+Some of the most visited and well known include the Cable Car Museum, the Fire Department Museum, and the Octagon House.
 Read on to learn more about these and others that welcome you to visit for free.

 This is one of the top free museums in San Francisco that offers you the chance to learn all about the history of the cable cars in San Francisco including all of the lines that used to run throughout the city.
 You can also take a peek inside the wheel house where you can watch the wheels and cables actually pulling the cars along the cables on the streets.

 Make sure to head downstairs too.
 This is where you can step inside a historic cable car and learn a little more about how they are put together.
 You will find it in the Nob Hill district.